 This dude is a real seducer. (not so easy to translate)

 There are four meanings of this French word.
 The first one means being burned.
 The second one means being tired.
-The third one means get caught.
+The third one means getting caught.
 The last one means something is lame.
 One synonym is “claqué”, it means lame, this slang can be used with adding “au sol” (on the ground), “c’est claqué au sol”.

 J’étais cramé après mon match de basket.